bhattumang7/bhattumang7/_posts/2020-6-14-Using-dictionary-to-remove-nested-loop.md

 Well, the above code is not perfect (it is not a single solution to replace every nested loop).
 It will use a little more RAM than before.
 But, in my case, the increase was just a few MB and we could afford that.
+Once this change was in place, the time taken by this procedure came down drastically.
+It finished in seconds rather than finishing in minutes.

 I hope this helps in case you come across the same problem.